The pill contains two hormones - an oestrogen and a progestogen. If taken correctly, it is a very effective form of contraception.

 During the first few months, while your body is adjusting to the pill, you may have some vaginal bleeding in addition to the usual bleeding between packs.
 This is not serious but more of a nuisance.
 It may vary from spotting to a heavier loss like a light period.
 Do not stop taking your pill.
 This usually settles after the first 2-3 months.
 If it continues, see your doctor or nurse.
 Another brand of pill may be more suitable for you.

 Can I delay or skip a period (withdrawal bleed)?

 There are times when it is useful not to have a period - for example, during exams or holidays.
 Check with your doctor or nurse about the best way to do this with your particular brand of pill.
-For the commonly used pill types (that is, not bi-phasic or tri-phasic or the pills that are taken every day with 28 pills in the packet), you can go straight into your next pack without a break.
-Have the usual seven-day break at the end of the second packet.
+For the commonly used pill types (that is, not bi-phasic or tri-phasic or the pills that are taken every day with 28 pills in the packet), you can go straight into your next pack without a break - see 'Tailored ways to take the pill' above.

 Further reading and references

 Contraception - assessment; NICE CKS, April 2021 (UK access only)

 FSRH Clinical Guidance: Combined Hormonal Contraception; Faculty of Sexual and Reproductive Healthcare (January 2019 - amended November 2020)

 UK Medical Eligibility Criteria Summary Table for intrauterine and hormonal contraception; Faculty of Sexual and Reproductive Healthcare, 2016 - amended September 2019.